Makati: Demographics

-Makati has a population of 629,616 as of the 2020 census.
-Makati ranks ninth in population size within Metro Manila municipalities.
-88.9% of Makati residents identified their religious affiliation as Roman Catholic.
-Other groups having large number of members in the city are the Church of Jesus Christ of Latter-day Saints, Ang Dating Daan, Iglesia ni Cristo, Protestantism, Islam, Hinduism, Buddhism and Judaism.
+As of the 2024 census, Makati had a population of 309,770.
+Makati currently ranks 14th in population size within Metro Manila.
+A majority of Makati residents identified their religious affiliation as Roman Catholic.
+Other groups having large number of members in the city are the Church of Jesus Christ of Latter-day Saints, Members Church of God International, Evangelical Christians, Iglesia ni Cristo, Protestantism, Islam, Hinduism, Buddhism and Judaism.

 Based on the city's Transport and Traffic Improvement Plan 2004–2014, the city's daytime population is estimated to be 3.7 million during weekdays, owing to the large number of people who come to work, do business, or shop.

 The daily influx of people into the city provides the skilled labor force that allows Makati to handle the service requirements of domestic as well as international transactions; it also serves as the base of a large consumer market that fuels the retail and service trade in the city.
-At the same time, however, the large tidal population flows exert pressure on Makati's environment, services, and utilities, most noticeably causing large traffic volumes along the major road corridors leading to the city as well as within and at the periphery of the central business district.
+The large tidal population flows exert pressure on Makati's environment, services, and utilities, causing traffic congestions in major roads leading to the city, at the central business district, and the city's periphery.

-Economy and infrastructure
+Economy

-The city of Makati remains the richest local government unit (LGU) in the Philippines in terms of income from local sources and on a per capita basis.
-As of end-2012, Makati had registered over 62,000 business enterprises, which are engaged in financial services, wholesale/retail, services, real estate, export/import, and manufacturing.
-Makati also boasts of having the highest number of BPO offices in Metro Manila at 1,159 companies to date, as well as the highest number of PEZA-accredited IT Parks and Buildings.
-The city government of Makati has not increased its tax rates since its new Revenue Code took effect in 2006.
-The city has been free of deficit for 26 years.

-The Ayala Triangle is a sub-district of the Makati CBD, comprising the parcel of land between Ayala Avenue, Makati Avenue and Paseo de Roxas, as well as the buildings on those streets.
-Many multinational companies, banks, and other major businesses are located within the triangle.
-A few upscale boutiques, restaurants, and a park called Ayala Triangle Gardens are also located in the area.
-Ayala Avenue and Paseo de Roxas also have the distinction of being the runways of the former Nielson Field, Metro Manila's main airport in the 1930s.

-The Makati Business Club has over 800 chief executive officers and senior executives, which represents 450 of the country's biggest corporations.

-Most of the tallest skyscrapers in Metro Manila and the Philippines are located in Makati such as the PBCom Tower, Gramercy Residences in Century City and G.T.
-International Tower.